AdaCore/gnatstudio/docs/users_guide/debugging.rst

 The second area in the source editor is a text window on the right that displays the source files, with syntax highlighting.
-If you hold the pointer over a variable, GPS displays a tooltip showing the value of that variable.
+If you hold the pointer over a variable, GNAT Studio displays a tooltip showing the value of that variable.
 Disable these automatic tooltips using the preferences menu.

 At all times, the contextual menu of the source window contains a :menuselection:`Debug` submenu providing some or all of the entries